Sully Erna: Personal life

+Erna has a daughter, Skylar, born in 2001.
+Erna is a longtime fan of the New England Patriots, having sung the national anthem prior to home games in Foxborough on numerous occasions.
+After having lived in Windham, New Hampshire, he moved to Fort Myers, Florida in 2021, moving his studio as well.

 Religious views

 Erna was a practicing Wiccan early in his career.
-His spirituality influences some of his songwriting to include the song "Spiral" from Godsmack's second album Awake and "Releasing the Demons" from their third album Faceless.
+His spirituality influences some of his songwriting to include the song "Spiral" from Godsmack's second album Awake and Releasing the Demons from their third album Faceless.
 He has stated publicly, however, that he "didn't want to be the poster boy for witchcraft."
 He has also said that he does not follow any specific religion; "I'm just a spiritual person; I believe in karma and things like that.
 But religion is an ugly word to me."

 Car accident

-Erna was involved in a three-car chain-reaction accident in Methuen, Massachusetts, when his vehicle and two others collided at an intersection.
+Erna was involved in a three-car chain-reaction accident in Methuen, Massachusetts, when his Hummer H3 and two others collided at an intersection.
 "He's deeply concerned for the girl who was hurt in this unfortunate accident", said Erna's manager Paul Geary, in reference to 25-year-old Chelmsford resident Lindsay Taylor.
 "Sully's thankful he got out with a split lip and some aches and pains, but he's traumatized about the girl", according to April 17, 2007, Boston Herald.

-Taylor was sitting in the back seat of a dark blue Toyota Camry that collided with the H3 driven by Erna.
+Taylor was sitting in the back seat of a dark blue Toyota Camry that was rear-ended by the H3 driven by Erna.
 The crash occurred on a dark night, around 7 p.m. on the ramp leading from I-93 south to Route 213.

 Taylor suffered a severe, traumatic brain injury and was in a coma after the crash.
 She suffered lasting effects, and would later sue.
 A settlement was reached in 2010.